Tujjh/rsschool-cv/cv.md

 ### Briefly About Myself:

-I became interested in web development in 2022 because this profession provides endless opportunities for professional growth, in addition, there are a huge number of free quality resources for self-education and a large community of developers.
+I became interested in web development in 2022 because this profession provides endless opportunities for professional growth.

-I believe that my ability to learn and acquire new skills will help me become an experienced Frontend Developer.
+In 2023, I became a student at RS school.
+My goal is to learn a new profession and become a sought-after developer.

 ### Skills and Proficiency: